NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 How it works ?
 -----------------

-Nearby Shops is a free of cost International nonprofit e-commerce platform for local vendors.
-Anyone can get listed as seller and deliver orders for free without any need to pay any commission.
+Nearby Shops is a free of cost International Nonprofit e-commerce platform for local vendors.
+Anyone can <a href="https://github.com/NearbyShops/Nearby-Shops-Shop-Owner-Android-app#sell-nearby-at-zero-commission-">get listed as seller </a> and deliver orders for free without any need to pay any commission.
 It is run and managed by volunteers and cooperatives.
 And the technology is fully open-source and free of cost.

-It is a first of its kind democratic, non-commercial, Open-Source and  International Nonprofit E-commerce platform.
+It is a first of its kind decentralized, non-commercial, Open-Source and  International Nonprofit E-commerce platform.
 We aim to provide world class free of cost e-commerce platform to the sellers.

 Technically Nearby Shops is a distributed ecosystem of local markets.
 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance and create their local market on Nearby Shops.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

 Local Market's are generally self-hosted by independent Volunteers, Service Providers and local vendor cooperatives who seek the welfare of their local vendors.

+The end-users can access local markets available in their area <a href="https://play.google.com/store/apps/details?id=org.nearbyshops.enduserappnew&hl=en"> through single mobile app </a> and login account.

 About Nearby Shops